The Ultimate Guide to Headless CMS

 • Lower operating costs – Although this depends on a customer’s choices, complexities with the specific setup, and the pricing model of the vendor, headless is out of the box cheaper than a traditional CMS.

-• Reduced time to market – The front-end/back-end separation enables developmental reduced time to market, but the same principle applies to the content creation team: the focus is now on the content itself and not how it will appear on different front-end layers, together with one source for reuse.
+• Reduced time to market – The front-end/back-end separation enables developmental reduced time to market, but the same principle applies to the content creation team: The focus is now on the content itself and not how it will appear on different front-end layers, together with one source for reuse.

 • Ease of use – As a headless CMS is essentially a database, it may offer fewer options for the content creator in the form of switches and sliders.
 Again the focus is on the content itself, and not on the excess of presentational possibilities.